circleci/circleci-docs/jekyll/_cci2/workflows.md

 	  context: org-global
       - deploy:
           requires:
             - test2
-	  context: org-global
 ```

 The environment variables are defined by setting the `context` key as shown to the default name `org-global`.
-All jobs in this workflows example will use the same shared environment variables when initiated by a user who is part of the organization.
+The `test1` and `test2` jobs in this workflows example will use the same shared environment variables when initiated by a user who is part of the organization.
 By default, all projects in an organization have access to contexts set for that organization.

 See the [Contexts]({{ site.baseurl }}/2.0/contexts) document for detailed instructions on this setting in the application.